With an appropriate social media marketing strategy, you can drive results for your commercial real estate business.

 But there’s a right way to do it, there’s a wrong way to do it, and it’s not as simple as posting to Facebook every day and waiting for the phone to ring.

-In this guide, we’ll shine a light on the most effective social media strategies for our commercial real estate friends.
+In this blog, we’ll shine a light on the most effective social media strategies for our commercial real estate friends.
 Let’s take a look:

 Effective social media marketing is about targeting a specific audience (or audiences) and having a plan.
 Before you kick off your social media campaign, ask yourself these fundamental questions: